 Did you file your taxes late in October because you’re not equipped to take advantage of every available break and the extension is up so you had to file something?
 Are you satisfied with the taxes you pay?
 Is your tax advisor giving you proactive advice to save on taxes?

 I’ve got bad news and I’ve got good news.
 The bad news is you’re right.
 You do pay too much tax.
 You’re probably not taking advantage of every tax break you can.
 And most advisors do a poor job of actually saving their clients money.
 The good news is, you don’t have to feel that way.
 You just need a better plan.
 This blog post will cover some of the biggest mistakes that creative business owners make.
-Download my free ebook that lists the mistakes and solutions here.

 #1 Failing To Plan